 Breathe a rectangle

-When practising relaxed tummy breathing some people like to imagine a wave, as pictured above.
-Other people may prefer the image of a rectangle.
-Wherever you are, there is often a rectangle to be seen, whether this is a book, a TV, computer or tablet screen, a door, window, table top, or even a picture on the wall.
+Breathing round a rectangle may help if you are feeling breathless, anxious or panicky.
+Wherever you are, there is often a rectangle to be seen, whether this is a book, a TV, computer or tablet screen, a mobile phone, a door, a window or a picture on the wall.

 Follow the sides of the rectangle with your eyes as you tummy breathe.
-Gradually slow the speed at which your eyes move around the edge of the shape to slow your breathing.
+Gradually slow the speed at which your eyes move around the edge of the rectangle to slow your breathing.

 Pursed lips breathing